andrevidela/Research-report/Thesis/index.md

 If we are given a value `ValOnce` and asked to mutate it into a value `ValTwice` we would have to allocate more space to accommodate for the extra `val2` field.

-Similarly if we are given a `ValTwice` and are asked to mutate it into a value `ValOnce` we would have to carry over extra memory space that will remain unused.
+Similarly, if we are given a `ValTwice` and are asked to mutate it into a value `ValOnce` we would have to carry over extra memory space that will remain unused.
 In the worst case, reckless access to the fields in memory would result in accessing out of bound memory and provoke either segfault or memory corruption.
-For example while attempting to mutate the second argument of a constructor that has only one.
+For example, while attempting to mutate the second argument of a constructor that has only one.

-Ideally our compiler would be able to identify data declaration that share the same layout and replace allocation for them by mutation, but for the purpose of this thesis we will ignore this optimisation and carefully design our benchmarks to make use of it.
-Which brings us to the next section
+Ideally, our compiler would be able to identify data declaration that share the same layout and replace allocation for them by mutation, but for the purpose of this thesis we will ignore this optimisation and carefully design our benchmarks to make use of it.

 ### Mutating instruction in the AST